 Next up we stopped at “Lover’s Leap Overlook” to take a few fun photos!

 Just a quick note, it’s important to make sure you stay on the designated pathways and look for posted signs on where you should hike and where you should not.
-There are signs that say “not a trail” so you should make sure to stay on the path.
+There are signs that say “not a trail”.
+So, you should make sure to stay on the path at all times.
 This helps preserve the park, nature and allows these beautiful places to stay free.

-I would have to say that the waterfalls were my favorite part of our hike but I also really enjoyed the drastic landscape and small canyons carved into the cliff-sides.
+I would have to say that the waterfalls were my favorite part of our hike.
+I also really enjoyed the drastic landscape and small canyons carved into the hill-sides.
 We walked about 5.5miles and well over 12,500 steps during our journey.
 You can see our highlighted route below.
 Feel free to download the Starved Rock State Park Map HERE.